aceofgreens/aceofgreens.github.io/_posts/2022-10-11-bloom_filters.md

 Unfortunately, Bloom filters do not provide a way to know how many elements are in the set.
 There are estimation formulas for that [3].
 Another disadvantage is that there is no way to remove elements from the set.
 We cannot just hash the element $x$ we want to delete, and set the corresponding bits to 0, because this will also delete any other elements that coincidentally hash to the same bit array indices.
 With a classic Bloom filter, the only way to delete an element is to rebuild the whole bit array again, without that element.
 If we go towards supporting additional functionality, counting Bloom filters don't simply set the selected bits to 1, but actually increment the value at those indices by 1.
 To delete an element then, one computes the hashes and decrements all indices by 1.
 If any of them is equal to 0, then the element is not in the set.
 This counting approach, however, has its drawbacks as well - larger array size, limited scalability, and arithmetic overflow.

 A nice additional feature, albeit of limited practical value, is that one can compute the union of two sets by simply `OR`-ing the two respective Bloom filter arrays, assuming they have the same array size and hash functions.
 The resulting array will represent the union.
 If instead, we apply the `AND` operator, the resulting Bloom filter has a false positive rate equal to the maximum rate of the two input filters.
-This may be larger than the false positive rate that we get if we build the resulting Bloom filter from scratch.
+This may be larger than the false positive rate that we get if we build the resulting Bloom filter for the set intersection from scratch.

 There are various other data structures which improve over the Bloom filter by adding the ability to delete elements from the set, and reducing the space overhead.
 One popular such structure is the [Cuckoo filter](https://en.wikipedia.org/wiki/Cuckoo_filter), invented in 2014 [4].